eonnui/Programming/README.md

 │   ├── discord-ui/
 │   ├── facebook-ui/
 │   ├── pomodoro-timer/
+│   ├── weather-api/
-│   └── weather-api/
+│   └── messaging-app/

 📌 Mini Projects

 🟣 Discord UI Clone

-• Description: A responsive recreation of the Discord login page and landing page.
+Description: A responsive recreation of the Discord login page and landing page.

-• Technologies: HTML, CSS
+Technologies: HTML, CSS

-• Status: In Progress
+Status: In Progress

 🔵 Facebook UI Clone

-• Description: A simple mock-up of Facebook's login page.
+Description: A simple mock-up of Facebook's login page.

-• Technologies: HTML, CSS
+Technologies: HTML, CSS

-• Status: Completed
+Status: Completed

 🍅 Pomodoro Timer

-• Description: A minimalist Pomodoro timer for productivity.
+Description: A minimalist Pomodoro timer for productivity.

-• Technologies: HTML, CSS, JavaScript
+Technologies: HTML, CSS, JavaScript

-• Status: Completed
+Status: Completed

 🌦️ Weather API

-• Description: A weather forecast app using a public weather API.
+Description: A weather forecast app using a public weather API.

-• Technologies: HTML, CSS, JavaScript, API Integration
+Technologies: HTML, CSS, JavaScript, API Integration

+Status: In Progress

+💬 Messaging App

+Description: A real-time messaging app with user authentication.

+Technologies: FastAPI, HTML, CSS, JavaScript, SQLite

-• Status: In Progress
+Status: In Progress

 🚀 How to Run

-1. Clone the repository:
+Clone the repository:

 git clone https://github.com/eonnui/Programming.git
 cd Programming/mini-projects

-2. Open any project folder and launch index.html in your browser.
+Open any project folder and launch index.html in your browser.

 📖 Future Plans

-• Add more UI components and functionalities especially on Discord
+Add more UI components and functionalities, especially on Discord.

-• Enhance the Pomodoro timer with to-do list
+Enhance the Pomodoro timer with a to-do list.

-• Improve API handling for the Weather app and informations
+Improve API handling for the Weather app and information.

-• Implement user authentication for UI clones
+Implement user authentication for UI clones.

+Complete real-time messaging with FastAPI and WebSockets.

 📜 License